aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/shapes/managing-pictures/insert-a-linked-picture-from-web-address/_index.md

 ## **Using Microsoft Excel**

-In Microsoft Excel (for example 2007):
+In Microsoft Excel (for example, 2007):

 1. Click the **Insert** menu and select **Picture**.
 1. Specify the web address for the picture in the Insert Picture dialog.

 ## **Using Aspose.Cells for Python via .NET**

 Aspose.Cells for Python via .NET supports adding a linked image using the [**ShapeCollection.add_linked_picture(int upper_left_row, int upper_left_column, int height_pixels, int width_pixels, str source_full_name)**](https://reference.aspose.com/cells/python-net/aspose.cells.drawing/shapecollection/add_linked_picture).
 The method returns a [**Picture**](https://reference.aspose.com/cells/python-net/aspose.cells.drawing/picture) object.

-The following example shows how to add linked picture from web address to a worksheet.
+The following example shows how to add a linked picture from a web address to a worksheet.

 {{< gist "aspose-cells-gists" "7bb30376b4d40cdfd596286870fb9752" "Shapes-Pictures-InsertLinkedPicture-1.py" >}}
 {{< app/cells/assistant language="python-net" >}}